 International Education

-We are committed to international education as it provides economic, social and cultural benefits for all New Zealand.
+We are committed to international education as it provides social, cultural and economic benefits for all New Zealand.
 It builds on New Zealand’s quality education system and focuses on delivering both good education outcomes for international students and global opportunities for domestic students and our education institutions.

 We want every student who studies with us to do well.
-Our vision is that international students feel welcome, are safe and well, enjoy a high-quality education and are valued for their contribution to New Zealand.
+Our vision is that international students feel welcome, safe, and enjoy a high-quality education and are valued for their contribution to Aotearoa New Zealand.

 Information to support international students and visitors